Relaxation Audio with Candi is a relaxation podcast with peaceful relaxation scripts for sleep, stress relief, and health.

 After the stress response allows the body to deal with the situation, then the body returns to normal.
 This happens because the parasympathetic nervous system activates to reverse the stress response.
 In other words, the body returns to a normal state.
 A normal state is also called equilibrium.

 Once the relaxation response starts, the body goes through changes to return to normal.
 Breathing slows.
 Muscles relax.
 Digestion returns to normal.
 Blood pressure goes down.
 In summary, the changes are the opposite of the stress response.
 Dr. Herbert Benson described this response in his book, the Relaxation Response (1975).
 This book explains how to use relaxation techniques to deliberately cause this response in the body.

 Relaxation techniques allow the parasympathetic nervous system to activate.
-Not only does relaxation help with feeling more relaxed and calm, but there are also many health benefits associated with the use of relaxation techniques.
+Not only does relaxation help with feeling more relaxed and calm, relaxation techniques are also associated with many health benefits.
 For example, decreased muscle tension, lower blood pressure, improved digestion, an improved immune system, and better sleep are just some of the benefits of relaxation techniques.

 How to Relax